rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ```
 npx wdio
 ```

+## Running the Tests

+### Prerequisites for this specific project
+-   **The test cases for this project was built based on Pixel 8 Pro Frame.** To ensure all the test cases pass, make sure the emulator is *Pixel 8 Pro.*

+### Error Handling
 -   If you run into an error: *"No spec files to run"*
     -   You do not have your test files specified in specs at *wdio.conf.js*